dotnet/docs-aspire/docs/community-toolkit/hosting-meilisearch.md

 #### Use configuration providers

 The .NET Aspire Meilisearch Client integration supports <xref:Microsoft.Extensions.Configuration>.
-It loads the <xref:CommunityToolkit.Aspire.Meilisearch.MeilisearchClientSettings> from configuration by using the `Aspire:Meilisearch:Client` key.
+It loads the `CommunityToolkit.Aspire.Meilisearch.MeilisearchClientSettings` from configuration by using the `Aspire:Meilisearch:Client` key.
 Consider the following example _appsettings.json_ that configures some of the options:

 ```json
 {